 What’s the one single thing people can do to get more miles?

 Sometimes you need to get creative.
-For example, we have an upcoming wedding, and we’ve used the Chase British Airways card to pay for most of our expenses to meet the minimum spending requirements.
+For example, we have an upcoming wedding, and we’ve used the Chase British Airways Visa Signature Card to pay for most of our expenses to meet the minimum spending requirements.
 We’re almost there!